top of page

 Roof Pitch

 The degree of difficulty your roof has also depends on the roof’s pitch, or slope.
 Quantity of valleys and slope adds additional time and materials depending on the roof complexity.
 This also increases the hazard for the installers.
-As the roof pitch increases, you can expect the roof price will be increased as well especially when the roof isn’t a “walkable” pitch.
+As the roof pitch increases, you can expect the roof price to increase as well, especially when the roof isn’t a “walkable” pitch.

 Your Existing Roof Condition